Guidelines on prosecuting cases involving communications sent via social media

-- Since section 1 of the Malicious Communications Act 1988 and section 127 of the Communications Act 2003 unless it can be shown on its own facts and merits to be both necessary and proportionate.
+Accordingly, no prosecution should be brought under section 1 of the Malicious Communications Act 1988 or section 127 of the Communications Act 2003 unless it can be shown on its own facts and merits to be both necessary and proportionate.

-- A prosecution is unlikely to be both necessary and proportionate where:
+A prosecution is unlikely to be both necessary and proportionate where:

 - The suspect has expressed genuine remorse;